Session Replay

 Section titled Enable Session Replay on your device

-Since not all sessions are collected (depending on the percentage set in Contentsquare back-office), we have implemented an option to force replay collection on your device for testing and debugging purposes.
+Since not all sessions are collected (depending on the percentage set in the Contentsquare back office), we have implemented an option to force replay collection on your device for testing and debugging purposes.
 This option can be enabled from the in-app features settings:

 1. Enable in-app features